undrscor/manual_assistant/README.md

 # Slack PDF Assistant Bot

-A Slack bot that answers questions about a PDF document using Google's Gemini AI model.
-The bot utilizes caching to improve performance and reduce API usage.
+A Slack bot that answers questions about a user manual PDF document using Google's Gemini AI model.

 ## Overview